signalogic/SigSRF_SDK/mediaTest_readme.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Note that [static session configuration](#user-content-staticsessionconfig), using a session config file supplied on the command line, is also available, depending on application needs.

 5) The above mediaMin command lines have [stream groups](#user-content-streamgroups) enabled (0x400 flag in the -dN argument).
 Stream group output is formed by combining (or "merging") all input stream contributors, correctly time-aligned, and with audio quality signal proessing applied.
-ASR (automatic speech recognition) can also be enabled for stream group output.
+ASR (automatic speech recognition) can also be applied to stream group output.

 After loading stream group outputs in Wireshark (openli-voip-example_group0_am.pcap and openli-voip-example2_group0_am.pcap) you should see the following waveform displays: